vlavrynovych/msr/docs/api/ConfigLoader.md

 ## Overview

-`ConfigLoader` is a utility class that provides waterfall configuration loading with support for:
+`ConfigLoader` is an extensible utility class that provides waterfall configuration loading with support for:
 - Environment variables (`MSR_*`)
 - Configuration files in multiple formats (`.js`, `.json`, `.yaml`, `.yml`, `.toml`, `.xml`)
 - Built-in defaults
 - Constructor overrides

+**New in v0.7.0:** Generic class design with instance methods that can be extended by database adapters for custom environment variable handling

 **New in v0.6.0:** YAML, TOML, and XML configuration file support with optional peer dependencies